Emergence of Time from a Twisted Spectral Triple in Almost-Commutative Geometry: Introduction

-The problem can be simply stated as follows: mathematics tells us that Riemannian geometry is natural, whereas physics tells us that pseudo-Riemannian geometry is real.
-The present proceeding offers a synthesis of the approach developed in \cite{nieuviarts2025emergence, nieuvsignchange}, addressing this problem by proposing a Riemannian-like framework (Hilbert space, self-adjoint Dirac operator, etc.) from which pseudo-Riemannian structures and symmetries emerge naturally within an almost-commutative picture.
+The problem can be stated as follows: mathematics tells us that only Riemannian geometry is natural within NCG's framework, whereas physics tells us that pseudo-Riemannian geometry is real.
+The present proceeding offers a synthesis of the approach developed in \cite{nieuviarts2025emergence, nieuvsignchange}, addressing this problem by proposing a Riemannian-like framework (Hilbert space, self-adjoint Dirac operator, etc.) from which pseudo-Riemannian structures and symmetries emerge naturally within the almost-commutative picture.

 The approach starts from the Riemannian side but equips spectral triples with a twist $\rho$ in the sense of Connes–Moscovici (see \cite{connes2006type} and Section~\ref{TwistedSec}).
 An important result of \cite{nieuviarts2025emergence, nieuvsignchange}, presented in Section~\ref{SecMorphism}, was to show how the so-called pseudo-Riemannian spectral triple introduced in Section~\ref{SecPseudoRiemST}, can be related to such twisted spectral triples through a morphism.
 This morphism implements a local change of signature, without introducing any complex numbers, via a reflection operator $r$ directly derived from the chosen twist.
 In this framework, the twist naturally plays the role of the parity operator.